arp242/uni/README.markdown

 ---------

 ### Next

 - Add `oct` and `bin` flags for `-f` to print a codepoint as octal or binary.

+- Add `f` format flag to change the full character with alignment; e.g.
+  `%(bin r:auto f:0)` will print zeros on the left.

 ### v2.3.0 (2021-10-05)